Mayan-S/Mayan-S/README.md

 - I am seeking a Summer 2026 co-op opportunity to gain hands-on experience, work on practical projects, and explore potential career paths within electrical engineering

-- You can view my online resume here: [mayan-s.github.io/gitprofile](https://mayan-s.github.io/gitprofile/)
+- Take a look at my online [resume](https://mayan-s.github.io/gitprofile/)

 <!--- I am also looking for a co-op opportunity for Summer 2026, where I can gain hands-on experience, learn from practical projects, and explore which direction I want to take my career in electrical engineering -->